gpupo/pipe2/README.md

 ### Locally

-Download the ``pipe2.phar`` file and store it somewhere on your computer.
+Download the [latest release](https://github.com/gpupo/pipe2/releases/latest) for ``pipe2.phar`` file and store it somewhere on your computer.

 ### Globally (manual)